 The conflict in Israel can be summed up with a popular phrase here — “it’s complicated”.
 So very complicated.

-A majority of Israelis and Palestinians desperately want the violence to stop.
-It seems to be the extremist groups on BOTH sides with too much power that prevents this from happening.
+A majority of actual Israeli and Palestinian people desperately want the violence to stop.
+It seems to be the extremist groups on BOTH sides, and governments with too much power, who unfortunately prevent this from happening.

 I know this is a controversial topic, but please keep your comments civil.
 Disagreement is fine, but rude/profane remarks will not be tolerated.